Peacock-Farrell eyeing Davis' record

 "I have got the shirt at the moment and I know that if I play my best games, keep performing to a high standard, then I am not going to give much in the way of opportunity to Luke, Conor [Hazard], Trevor [Carson] or whoever is there.

 "The goalkeepers' union is a weird one for everyone on the outside to try and understand.
 It is one position that all three are fighting for and nine times out of 10 you are all really good mates because you spend so much time with each other and it is a real group within a team.

-It will be exciting to have Luke here as another member of our union."
+"It will be exciting to have Luke here as another member of our union."